dieegopa/order-summary-component-challenge/README.md

 # Getting Started with Create React App
-Order Summary Component Challenge from Frontend Mentro made with React and Tailwind Css.
+Order Summary Component Challenge from Frontend Mentor made with React and Tailwind Css.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).